About STIL

 STIL Scriptieprijs / Thesis prize

-The winner of the Second STIL Thesis Prize is Margaux Smets for her thesis A U-DOP approach to modeling language acquisition.
-The 1000 euro prize was awarded at CLIN 21 in Ghent, Belgium.
+The winner of the STIL Thesis Prize 2012 is Phong Le for his thesis Learning semantic parsing.
+The prize was awarded on January 18, 2012, at CLIN 23 in Enschede, the Netherlands.

 STIL Thesis Award winners